 - Update TYPO3 and extensions to the latest versions

-- Close the security vulnerability that allowed the attack
+- Close the security hole that allowed the attack

 - Conduct a security audit